hochbaum/vampire-survivors-tools/README.md

 # vampire-survivors-tools
 A small set of tools for the Vampire Survivors game written in Go.

-This repository contains an unmarshaler for Vampire Survivors' LevelDB save files and a CLI tool which allows you to toggle debug mode.
-More tools will be added when I feel like it.
+As of right now, this repository only contains a library for writing and saving save files and a command line tool which scans your game for the debug mode constant and enables or disables it.

 ## Using the CLI tool
 ```